-Some attention points Situations in which employees come from abroad and who are not to be employed by Prior to start employment 28 the (Dutch) employer require individual checks on the tax and social security position.
+Some attention points What When Who 28 Situations in which employees come from abroad and who are not to be employed by the (Dutch) employer require individual checks on the tax and social security position.
 See Q&A chapter 5 Social security.
 Furthermore, it needs to be checked whether or not a notification requirement is in place.
 See Q&A chapter 2 Labour law.
-Manage recurring obligations.
-If a company sets up business activities in a new jurisdiction, 29 management and employees may be unfamiliar with local rules and regulations.
-It is important to determine suitable processes to manage local compliance risks in respect of matrimonial property law and inheritance law employment tax and legal matters.
+Prior to start employment 29 Manage recurring obligations.
+If a company sets up business activities in a new jurisdiction, management and employees may be unfamiliar with local rules and regulations.
+It is important to determine suitable processes to manage local compliance risks in respect of employment tax and legal matters.